Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Abstract

 \section{Abstract}

-Recently, Large Reasoning Models (LRMs) have demonstrated remarkable capabilities in code reasoning by scaling up the length of Chain-of-Thought (CoT).
-However, excessively long reasoning traces introduce substantial challenges in terms of training cost, inference latency, and deployment feasibility.
-While various CoT compression approaches have emerged to address this challenge, they face inherent trade-offs: token-level methods often disrupt syntactic and logical coherence, while step-level methods based on perplexity fail to reliably capture the logically critical reasoning steps.
+Large Reasoning Models (LRMs) have demonstrated remarkable capabilities by scaling up the length of Chain-of-Thought (CoT).
+However, excessively long reasoning traces pose substantial challenges for training cost and inference latency.
+While various CoT compression approaches have emerged to address this challenge, they face inherent trade-offs: token-level methods often disrupt syntactic and logical coherence, while step-level methods based on perplexity fail to reliably capture the logically critical reasoning steps because of the dilution of logical information.
 In this paper, we propose \textbf{\approach} (\textbf{\underline{A}}nchor-guided, \textbf{\underline{S}}urpris\textbf{\underline{A}}l-based \textbf{\underline{P}}runing), a novel coarse-to-fine framework for CoT compression. \approach first performs anchor-guided pruning to preserve the core reasoning structure, which efficiently reduces the search space for subsequent processing.
-It then enables a logic-aware pruning by selecting logically essential reasoning steps based on a novel first-token surprisal metric.
-Finally, \approach teaches models to autonomously generate and leverage these concise CoTs at inference time, enabling efficient reasoning in coding tasks.
-Experiments show that \approach achieves state-of-the-art accuracy across multiple code generation benchmarks while substantially reducing training and inference costs.
-On the challenging LiveCodeBench v4\_v5 benchmark, our approach reduces token generation by 23.5\% and inference latency by 43.5\% compared to the strongest baseline, while achieving a competitive accuracy of 36.19\% in Pass@1.
-Our results highlight a promising direction for building powerful and efficient LRMs.\footnote{Code and model available at \url{https://github.com/Zengwh02/ASAP.}}
+Leveraging the insight that logical branching choices are concentrated at the onset of reasoning steps, it then enables logic-aware pruning by selecting logically essential reasoning steps based on a novel first-token surprisal metric.
+Finally, \approach distills the models to autonomously generate and leverage these concise CoTs at inference time, enabling efficient reasoning.
+Experiments show that \approach achieves state-of-the-art accuracy across multiple benchmarks while substantially reducing training and inference costs.